YJDoc2/The-Transpiler-Project/project.md

 Added actual options for output file, line numbering, file delete, in short form using getopt<br />

-change action input and print to accommodate classes<br />
+Changed action input and print to accommodate classes and array by showing error message if found in args<br />

 DO some formatting and pretty-printing of the parser and lexer<br />